samm-waturu/facebook-clone/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Issues

+In case of any issue reach me at velop.acc@gmail.com my dev email account

+Currently, I am facing deployment to Vercel due to Typescript errors. but i'll fix it.
+The project is working fine locally